Mobike

 Mobike (摩拜单车 (mó bài dān chē)), also known as Meituanbike, founded by Beijing Mobike Technology Co., Ltd. (北京摩拜科技有限公司), is a fully station-less bicycle-sharing system headquartered in Beijing, China.
-It is, by the number of bicycles, the world's largest shared (for hire) bicycle operator, making Shanghai the world's largest bike-share city in December 2016.
-In April 2018, it was acquired by a Chinese web company Meituan-Dianping for US$2.7 billion.
+It is, by the number of bicycles, the world's largest shared (for hire) bicycle operator, making Hangzhou the world's largest bike-share city as of September 2015.
+In April 2018, it was acquired by a Chinese web company Meituan-Dianping for USD $2.7 billion.

 History

 In 2015, Mobike was established by a former journalist Hu Weiwei.
 Co-founder Wang Xiaofeng, the general manager for the Shanghai office of Uber also known by his English name Davis Wang, became Mobike's CEO.
 Not being able to purchase bikes from suppliers to the preferred specifications, the company built its own bikes which were rolled out from April 2016.

 In December 2016, the company made Shanghai the world's largest bike-share city.

-In June 2017, Mobike raised $600 million in Series E funding led by Tencent, bringing the firm's fund raising in 2017 alone to nearly US$1 billion.
+In June 2017, Mobike raised $600 million USD in Series E funding led by Tencent, bringing the firm's fund raising in 2017 alone to nearly US$1 billion.
 In the same month, the company was valued at US$3 billion.

 In April 2018, the firm was acquired by a Chinese web company Meituan-Dianping for US$2.7 billion.

 In August 2018, Mobike launched an electric version of their orange bicycle.

-In December 2018, Hu Weiwei resigned as chief executive for "personal reasons".
+In December 2018, Hu Weiwei resigned as chief executive for "personal reasons" and was replaced by Eric Yu Liu.